 To get there, students need to be perceived as saying, “I claim the right to be given passage to knowledge” rather than just “I don’t care to know.”

 The library offers helpful links and tutorials to fill in the information literacy gaps for students, under the research tab of the library website.
-Request a library skills instruction session with the library instruction request form or contact a Librarian in person to discuss how library faculty might collaborate with you.
+Request a library skills instruction session with the library instruction request form or contact us to discuss how library faculty might collaborate with you.

 There are several websites that are useful in testing the veracity of information or plausibility of theories.
 Some track current political issues and misinformation.
 Others archive examples of misleading or misrepresented claims of science or health.
 Some sites to try:

 - Cox, Rebecca D. “Promoting Success by Addressing Students’ Fear of Failure.”
 Community College Review 37.1 (2009): 52-80.
 Academic Search Premier.
 EBSCO.
 Web.
 5 Aug.
 2011.